argoproj-labs/argocd-operator/docs/usage/keycloak/openshift.md

 # Usage

-Note: This feature is currently supported only in openshift.

-This feature enables keycloak as a Single sign-on provider for ArgoCD.
-If operator is deployed in OpenShift Container Platform, Keycloak acts as an Identity broker between ArgoCD and OpenShift, Which means one can also login into ArgoCD using their OpenShift Users.
+This document describes the usage of Keycloak as a Single sign-on provider for ArgoCD in OpenShift Container Platform.
+Keycloak acts as an Identity broker between ArgoCD and OpenShift, Which means one can also login into Argo CD using their OpenShift credentials.

 The following example shows the most minimal valid manifest to create a new Argo CD cluster with keycloak as a Single sign-on provider.